berylcczhang/TEST/doc/sphinx/cloudy.rst

-For distinctions between the *Transmitted*, *Emitted*, and *Transmitted_plus_emitted* radiation fields, see :ref:`sssec-int-cloudyspec-file`, or the `cloudy documentaiton
+For distinctions between the *Transmitted*, *Emitted*, and *Transmitted_plus_emitted* radiation fields, see :ref:`sssec-int-cloudyspec-file`, or the `cloudy documentation
 <http://nublado.org>`_.
 Note that we do not record photometry for the
 incident spectrum, since that would be, up to the accuracy of the numerical integration, identical to the photometry already recorded in